 The first group received interventional therapy by both their barber and a pharmacist, who made monthly visits to the shop.
 The pharmacist also provided information on heart health during these visits.
 The second group, however, only received standard therapy from their barber without the presence of a pharmacist.

 The results?
-Nearly two-thirds of guys in the first group saw their blood pressure drop to a healthy number after six months, while the second group saw only 11.7 percent decrease to a healthy point.
+Nearly two-thirds of guys in the first group saw their blood pressure drop to a healthy number after six months, while fewer (11.7 percent) in the second group saw a similar decrease during the same time period.

 “When we provide convenient and rigorous medical care to African-American men by coming to them — in this case having pharmacists deliver that care in barbershops—blood pressure can be controlled and lives can be saved,” the study’s lead author Ronald G. Victor pointed out to Science Daily.